Pi4J/pi4j.github.io/content/blog/2025/20250625-java-21-not-working-on-zero-2.md

 2025-06-25 by Frank Delporte

 **Dieter Holz** was experimenting with Pi4J V3 on a Raspberry Pi Zero 2.
 Because this version requires Java 21 or newer, he upgraded his OS to a newer Java version and found out that no Java code could be executed.
-He tried with both Java 21 and 24 and none of these worked correctly, although Java 17 runs without problems.
+He tried with Java 21 and 24, and neither worked correctly, although Java 17 runs without problems.

-The same SD card with Java 24, which didn't work on the Zero 2, worked perfectly on a Raspberry Pi 4.
-So what is happening under the hoods?
+The same SD card with Java 24 that didn't work on the Zero 2 worked perfectly on a Raspberry Pi 4.
+So, what is happening under the hood?
 What is the difference between these two boards causing this problem?
-Let's dive in...
+Let's dive in.

 ## Differences Between RPi Zero 2 and RPi 4

-As the same SD card was used to test on two different boards, the problem has to be related to the board itself and not the software.
-I repeated the test as done by Dieter, and used the latest Azul Zulu version [24.30.13, based on OpenJDK 24.0.1](https://www.azul.com/downloads/?version=java-24&os=linux&architecture=arm-64-bit&package=jdk-fx#zulu).
+As the same SD card was used to test on two different boards, the problem has to be related to the board itself, not the software.
+I repeated the test as Dieter did and used the latest Azul Zulu version [24.30.13, based on OpenJDK 24.0.1](https://www.azul.com/downloads/?version=java-24&os=linux&architecture=arm-64-bit&package=jdk-fx#zulu).

 On both boards, the Java version could be read without any issues: